 - Sour Cream – Use full fat sour cream, at room temperature.

-- Butter – I always use salted buter for the best flavor, but feel free to use unsalted butter if you prefer.
-Make sure your butter is at room temperature.
+- Butter – I always use salted buter for the best flavor, but feel free to use unsalted if you prefer.
+Make sure it’s at room temperature.

 - Vegetable Oil – This adds extra moisture and tenderness to the crumb of these cupcakes.